emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 For example, if you add a function that takes an integer and does not return anything, the signature is ``'vi'``.

-``'j'`` must be used with the ``__i53abi`` decorator.
-It simplifies passing 64-bit numbers in JavaScript libraries.
+When ``'j'`` is used there are several ways in which the parameter value will be passed to JavaScript.
+By default the value will either be passed as a single BigInt or a pair of JavaScript numbers (double) depending on whether the ``WASM_BIGINT`` settings is enabled.
+In addition, if you only require 53 bits of precision you can add the ``__i53abi`` decorator, which will ignore the upper bits and the value will be received as a single JavaScript number (double).
 It cannot be used with ``addFunction``.
-Here is an example of a library function that sets the size of a file using a 64-bit value and returns an integer error code:
+Here is an example of a library function that sets the size of a file using a 64-bit value passed as a 53 bit (double) and returns an integer error code:

 .. code-block:: c